keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 # Security Considerations

 KDBX is an encrypted container format.
-The security of the XML payload described in the document depends on the strength of the cipher and passphrase / key file used for encrypting the encapsulating KDBX container.
+The security of the XML payload described in this document depends on the strength of the cipher and passphrase / key file used for encrypting the encapsulating KDBX container.

 In addition, all security considerations for [@!XML] apply as well,